Mexican Army: Independence

-Army of the Three Guarantees enters Mexico city on 27 September 1821.

 At the Wells of Baján (Norias de Baján) near Monclova, Coahuila, a former royalist named Ignacio Elizondo, who had joined the insurgent cause, betrayed them and seized Miguel Hidalgo y Costilla, Ignacio Allende, Juan Aldama, José Mariano Jiménez and the rest of the entourage.
 They were brought to the city of Chihuahua where they were tried by a military court and executed by firing squad on 30 July 1811.
 Hidalgo's death resulted in a political vacuum for the insurgents until 1812.
 Meanwhile, the royalist military commander, General Félix María Calleja, continued to pursue rebel troops.
 The fighting evolved into guerrilla warfare.